 4. Make Use of Social Media

 Use social media to share all of the above activities.
 Use #ptadad or other dad hashtags to showcase the male involvement in the PTA and events.
 You can also use social media to encourage more participation from dads.
-A great idea is to get sports coaches from different schools to make a little video about why dads should join in – combine their love of sports with tactful marketing!
+The great idea is to get sports coaches from different schools to make a video about why dads should join in – combine their love of sports with tactful marketing!

 5. Small Things Matter